open-metadata/OpenMetadata/openmetadata-docs/content/openmetadata/connectors/database/mysql/cli.md

 Note how instead of running `ingest`, we are using the `profile` command to select the Profiler workflow.
 ## SSL Configuration

-In order to integrate SSL in the Metadata Ingestion Config, the user will have to add the SSL config under connectionArguments which is placed in source.
+In order to integrate SSL in the Metadata Ingestion Config, the user will have to add the SSL config under connectionArguments which is placed in the source.

 ```yaml
 ---